Sarah Abu-Sabbah: Youth career

-Abu-Sabbah played for the youth teams of SGS Essen and Bayer Leverkusen at the U17 Bundesliga South/SouthWest division in the 2014–15 and 2015-16 season respectively.
+Abu-Sabbah played for the youth teams of SGS Essen and Bayer Leverkusen at the U17 Bundesliga South/SouthWest division in the 2014–15 and 2015–16 season respectively.

 Club career

 On March 20, 2016 she made her first appearance for the senior team of Bayer Leverkusen at the Frauen-Bundesliga, becoming the first female Jordanian to play in a league outside Jordan and the first Arab to play in the German women's league.
 She only played in one match.
 In 2017, she is playing for Bayer Leverkusen II of third-tier league Regionalliga West.

+In June 2018, she joined Borussia Mönchengladbach, where she achieved the top scorer in the 2020–21 2.
+Bundesliga with 11 goals.
+She played for newly promoted Bundesliga club SV Meppen in 2022.
+In July 2023, she signed for 1.
+FC Union Berlin in the Regionalliga Nordost, contributing to their promotion to the 2.
+Bundesliga in her debut season at the club.

 International career

 Abu-Sabbah first joined the Jordan U-17 team in 2015.
 At the 2016 FIFA U-17 World Cup which was hosted in Jordan, she debuted for the under-17 team of Jordan in the match against Spain.
 She later scored the first goal of the Jordan U-17 team in the tournament in their 1-4 loss to Mexico.

-She debuted for the senior team in September 2017 in the 2-1 friendly win against Latvia in Riga.
+She debuted for the senior team in September 2017 in the 2–1 friendly win against Latvia in Riga.
 She was among the players that represented Jordan at the 2018 AFC Women's Asian Cup.